Vic-ai/api-docs/docs/main.md

 ## Getting Started

-Visit the [Authentication](/#tag/Authentication) page to learn how to make authenticated requests to the Vic.ai API.
+Visit the [Authentication](#tag/Authentication) page to learn how to start making authenticated requests to the API.

 ## Pagination